mnot/I-D/httpbis-retry/draft.md

 ## Traffic Server

-Apache Traffic Server, a caching proxy server, ties retriability to whether the request required a "tunnel" -- i.e., forward to the next server.
+Apache Traffic Server, a caching proxy server, ties retry-ability to whether the request required a "tunnel" -- i.e., forward to the next server.
 This is indicated by `request_body_start`, which is set when a POST tunnel is used.

 ~~~ C++
 // bool HttpTransact::is_request_retryable